Staying Motivated

 • “If I feel scared of the dance class, then I will remember that everyone is a beginner and scared of looking stupid.”

-• “If I feel too tired to practice the piano after work, then I will first listen to some inspirational music to help motivate me” (2013, location 1770).
+• “If I feel too tired to practice the piano after work, then I will first listen to some inspirational music to help motivate me” (Dean, 2013).

 We can’t risk leaving critical responses to times when our minds are over-taxed.
 Creatively write out dozens of “if-then” responses.
 The practice greases your mind for finding solutions.
 Even when the exact obstacle wasn’t forecasted, this practice of finding solutions eases the burden of thinking on the spot.